Cumulative distribution function (CDF) explained using normal distribution, showing area under curve to the left of t and relation to PDF

 $$F_X(t) = \int_{-\infty}^{t} f_X(x)dx$$

-Notice that if we want to use $x$ as the argument of the PDF in the integral, we need a different letter such as $t$ for the argument of the CDF (and the limits of this integral).
+As with the sum above, notice that if we want to use $x$ as the argument of the PDF in the integral, we need a different letter such as $t$ for the argument of the CDF (and the limits of this integral).
 But sometimes we instead use $x$ as the argument of the CDF.

 Since differentiation “undoes” integration, we also have: